AleLoiac/Blockchain-go-grpc/README.md

 # Simple Blockchain example using Go, gRPC and Badger
-This is a blockchain built with Go and gRPC.
+This project illustrates how a simple Blockchain works.
 It allows users to view and add nodes through a gRPC API.

 ## Getting Started